"It’s my great pleasure to give back and see the Leadership Institute enrich tomorrow’s leaders with truly global attitudes."

 Ethical businesses do not run themselves.
 It takes ethical leaders to create a responsible, sustainable world.
 It also takes leaders who can foster environments that inspire or even reward ethical behaviour.
 We uncover organisations with ethics at their very core, as well as those more in need of a moral compass reset.

 Fresh insights, such as which ethical blind spots could hold leaders back and what triggers people to be dishonest in the workplace, provide practical interventions to promote ethical decision making, mindsets and values.
 We explore how moral code, once unlocked, can create long-term value for all stakeholders – investors, customers, employees, community and nurture our most precious resource: the earth.

-We thank our lead alumni donors, Vina Mak MSc19 (1985) and the late Mike Salamon MSc14 (1981) for their generous support in establishing the Leadership Institute, and continued support of Gerry Brown LEP18 (1974), Roshy Dwyer SLN2001 and Catherine Moore MBA2003 that allows us to fulfil our mission.
+We thank Mike Salamon MSc14 (1981) for their generous supporting in establishing the Leadership Institute, current and historical lead alumni donors, Vina Mak MSc19 (1985), Gerry Brown LEP18 (1974), Ben Lewis, David and Ruth Lewis Family Charitable Trust, Roshy Dwyer SLN2001 and Catherine Moore MBA2003 that allows us to fulfil our mission.

 Executive Director of the Leadership Institute and a strategic organisational effectiveness consultant

 Professor of Organisational Behaviour and Academic Director of the Leadership Institute

 Professor of Marketing and Academic Director of the Leadership Institute

 Executive Fellow, London Business School, and former Partner at PwC